Get started

 Nameservers

-Tailscale considers each global DNS nameserver’s list of addresses as one entity.
-For example, if you add 8.8.8.8, the other three Google nameserver addresses are also added—you wouldn’t be able to add 8.8.8.8 while excluding 8.8.4.4 or the other Google addresses.
-This is true whether you add the addresses manually or through the dropdown in the DNS page of the admin console.
+Tailscale considers each global DNS nameserver's list of addresses as one entity.
+For example, if you add one of Google's nameservers, Tailscale automatically includes all of Google's nameserver addresses.
+This is true whether you add the addresses manually or through the DNS page of the admin console.

 A screenshot of the global nameservers dropdown

-Unless your nameservers are public, or using Tailscale IP addresses, you will probably need to configure subnet routing so your nodes can reach the private DNS servers.
+Unless your nameservers are public, or using Tailscale IP addresses, you probably need to configure subnet routing to allow your devices to reach the private DNS servers.

 Search domains provide a convenient way for users to access local network resources without having to specify the full domain path every time they connect to a resource.
 A user can specify a list of domain suffixes that are automatically appended to any domain name that is not a fully qualified domain name (FQDN).

-For example, if a tailnet has example.com and test.com configured as search domains, and an end user enters the phrase server, the phrase will first be used to search for server.example.com against the tailnet’s configured nameservers such as 8.8.8.8 or 1.1.1.1.
-If no match is returned, it will then search for server.test.com against the tailnet’s configured nameservers.
+For example, if a tailnet has example.com and test.com configured as search domains, and a user enters the phrase server, Tailscale uses the phrase to search for server.example.com against the tailnet's configured nameservers (such as 8.8.8.8 or 1.1.1.1).
+If no match is returned, it searches for server.test.com against the tailnet's configured nameservers.

 A screenshot of search domains